shravanithouta108/Multiplication-Table/README.md

 You can also double-click the file or drag it into a browser window.

 ## ✏️ Code Overview

 The script:

-Prompts the user for a base number (n) and an end number (m)
+- Prompts the user for a base number (n) and an end number (m)

-Repeats prompts if input is invalid
+- Repeats prompts if input is invalid

-Dynamically writes the multiplication table using document.write()
+- Dynamically writes the multiplication table using document.write()

 ## 🧪 Sample Input/Output

-Enter which table you want: 7
+Enter which table you want: 7 <br>
 Enter till which number you want to end the table: 10

 Output: